Locked-room mystery

 The "locked-room" or "impossible crime" mystery is a type of crime seen in crime and detective fiction.
 The crime in question, typically murder ("locked-room murder"), is committed in circumstances under which it appeared impossible for the perpetrator to enter the crime scene, commit the crime, and leave undetected.
 The crime in question typically involves a situation whereby an intruder could not have left; for example the original literal "locked room": a murder victim found in a windowless room locked from the inside at the time of discovery.
 Following other conventions of classic detective fiction, the reader is normally presented with the puzzle and all of the clues, and is encouraged to solve the mystery before the solution is revealed in a dramatic climax.

-The prima facie impression of seeing a locked room crime is that the perpetrator is a dangerous, supernatural entity capable of defying the laws of nature by walking through walls or vanishing into thin air.
+The prima facie impression from a locked room crime is that the perpetrator is a dangerous, supernatural entity capable of defying the laws of nature by walking through walls or vanishing into thin air.
 The need for a rational explanation for the crime is what drives the protagonist to look beyond these appearances and solve the puzzle.

-History of the genre
+History

+Early locked-room mysteries: 1830s—1930s

-The earliest fully-fledged example of this type of story is generally held to be Edgar Allan Poe's "The Murders in the Rue Morgue" (1841).
-Robert Adey credits Sheridan Le Fanu for A Passage in the Secret History of an Irish Countess (1838), which was published three years before Poe's “Rue Morgue”.
+Edgar Allan Poe's "The Murders in the Rue Morgue" (1841) is generally considered the first locked-room mystery.
+However, Robert Adey credits Sheridan Le Fanu for "A Passage in the Secret History of an Irish Countess" (1838), which was published three years before Poe's "Rue Morgue".

 Other early locked-room mysteries include Israel Zangwill's The Big Bow Mystery (1892); "The Adventure of the Speckled Band" (1892) and "The Adventure of the Empty House" (1903), two Sherlock Holmes stories by Arthur Conan Doyle; "The Problem of Cell 13" (1905) by Jacques Futrelle, featuring "The Thinking Machine" Augustus S. F. X. Van Dusen; and Le Mystère de la Chambre Jaune (The Mystery of the Yellow Room), written in 1907 by French journalist and author Gaston Leroux.
+G. K. Chesterton's Father Brown stories, beginning in 1911, often featured locked-room mysteries.

+Golden Age: 1920s—1950s

-G. K. Chesterton's Father Brown stories often featured locked-room mysteries, and other mystery authors have also dabbled in the genre, such as S. S. Van Dine in The Canary Murder Case (1927), Ellery Queen in The Chinese Orange Mystery (1934), and Freeman Wills Crofts in such novels as Sudden Death and The End of Andrew Harrison.
+In the 1920s and 1930s, many authors wrote locked-room mysteries, such as S. S. Van Dine in The Canary Murder Case (1927), Ellery Queen in The Chinese Orange Mystery (1934), and Freeman Wills Crofts in such novels as Sudden Death and The End of Andrew Harrison (1938).